gkarwchan/hugoblogsource/content/posts/2024_12_27_Azure_Artifact_Cerdential_Provider.md

 comment = true
 +++

-When you store your artifacts (NuGet, NPM, Docker...) inside your private Azure Artifacts, you need to use credentials to pull those artifacts.
-You can require getting those artifacts from different tools that do your build: dotnet, nuget, msbuild, visual studio....
-In order to automate the aquisition of credentials needed from all these different tools, Microsoft provides a unified tool to automate aquisition those credentials: **Azure Artifacts Credential Provider".
+When storing your private artifacts (NuGet, NPM, Docker, etc.) in Azure Artifacts, authentication is required to access them.
+Various tools such as dotnet, nuget, msbuild, and Visual Studio may need to retrieve these artifacts during the build process.
+To simplify credential management across these tools, Microsoft provides the Azure Artifacts Credential Provider.

-# Introduction & Underlying Technology.
+# Introduction & Underlying Technology
-Because artifacts are required when you need NuGet packages, and you need to preform NuGet operation, which will require you to authenticate, so the **Credential Provider** is a NuGet plugin used by NuGet client.
-The NuGet client can be either:
+Since accessing NuGet packages requires authentication, Microsoft provides the Credential Provider, a NuGet plugin that automates credential acquisition for NuGet clients, including:

 * dotnet.exe
 * nuget.exe
 * msbuild.exe
 * Visual Studio

-Microsoft provides a cross platform authentication tool, the tool is built as a plugin based on [NuGet corss platform Plugins](https://learn.microsoft.com/en-us/nuget/reference/extensibility/nuget-cross-platform-plugins) model, and follows the same principal and architecture of another plugin, which is NuGet authentication plugin.
+The Credential Provider is a cross-platform authentication tool built on [the NuGet Cross-Platform Plugins model](https://learn.microsoft.com/en-us/nuget/reference/extensibility/nuget-cross-platform-plugins).
+It follows the same principles and architecture as the NuGet Authentication Plugin.

 Let's talk about those underlying technologies:

 ### NuGet Cross Platform Plugins Model: